-The group recruited through this ad was also more likely to sign up and start the programme, suggesting that the bigger build imagery instilled participants with a higher commitment to starting the programme.
+The participants recruited using this combination of images and call to action were also more likely to sign up and start the programme, suggesting that the bigger build imagery instilled participants with a higher commitment to starting the programme.
 Additionally, the image of the athletic woman recruited significantly less women and inactive participants onto the programme.

-Social Identity Theory (Tajfel and Turner, 1986), provides a framework to understand these results.
-This theory suggests that the way people behave and think is heavily influenced by how they perceive themselves and the groups they belong to (the in-group).
+Social Identity Theory (Tajfel and Turner, 1986), provides useful a framework to understand these results.
+The theory suggests that behaviour is heavily influenced by how people perceive themselves and the groups they belong to (the in-group).
 We conclude that in this trial, participants identified more with the bigger build imagery, viewing this as an in-group message, helping them realise it is a programme for them.

-The key actionable takeaway for sports organisations is to refrain from using athletic builds in promotional materials, especially for recruiting inactive women.5
+The key actionable takeaway for sports organisations is to limit the use of athletic models; especially for recruiting inactive women.5

-We are making these short write ups of the research online into a series, and can share the full report of this work on request.
+We can share the full report of this work on request.

 1 Sport Ireland is committed to increasing participation in sport to 60% of the population by 2027.

 2 Inactive participants are defined as having exercised for 30 minutes or less in the last seven days).

 3 Couch to 2k programmes are 5 week walk to jog programmes that support participants from no exercise to jogging 2k.

 4 To select the images, we pre-tested 8 images with 1,000 members of the Irish public, recruited via an online panel provider.
 When this work was delivered Ireland was in COVID lockdown.
 The image of a single person was chosen to reflect the requirement for social distancing.